go101/immutable-value-proposal/README.md

 ### The problems this proposal tries to solve

 The problems this proposal tries to solve:
-1. no ways to declare package-level immutable non-basic values.
+1. no ways to declare package-level exported immutable non-basic values.
 1. no ways to declare immutable function parameters and results.

-Please note, the immutability semantics in this proposal is different from either the `const` values in C/C++.
-The following sections will describe the differences.
+By solving the two problems, the security and performance of Go programs can be improved much.

 ### The main points of this proposal